By Jessica Port

 It’s hard, having to move between two homes.
 Because at some point, my school became home too.
 My roommates, dormmates, clubmates, became a hodgepodge family.
 I was suddenly like two different people, a there and a here.
 There, I can be whoever I want.
 Here, I’m who I had been before.

-But, the oddest thing about it all, at least for me, is that it’s still home.
+But, the oddest thing about being back from college, at least for me, is that it’s still home.
 The house is in the same place.
 My bedroom is where I left it.
 The rooms get rearranged more and more, and sometimes my room is used for storage.
 But this place, these rooms, this family, will always feel like a part of who I am.

 Who knows.
 Maybe I can spend this holiday lifting weights?